BlackIQ/learn_flutter_theme/README.md

 }
 ```

-and made it as a MaterialApp parent
+and made it as a MaterialApp parent:

 ```dart
 ModelBinding(
   initialModel: OurOptions(